Of all the food fights to be at the center of, few could be sweeter than Gelato vs. Ice Cream.

 Italian gelato covers both creams and sorbets, neither of which are saturated with fat.

 Sorbets use natural fats from dried fruits or other vegetables.
-So an avocado gelato, for example, wouldn’t contain any cream or milk but only the fat naturally deriving from the avocado.
+So an avocado gelato, for example, wouldn’t contain any cream or milk but only the fat naturally derived from the avocado.

 Gelato creams also go easy on the fat, so gelato never contains more than 8% fat.
 Compare this with ice cream which, as the name suggests, is loaded with cream, and you might be surprised to learn American ice cream never contains less than 10% fat.